Microsoft Flight Simulator 2024: Development

-Asobo Studios serves as the game's lead developer.
-A team of more than 200 at Asobo mainly worked to update the game's client to accommodate for its new features, while Xbox worked with more than 30 external partners on various aspects of the simulator.
+Asobo Studio served as the game's lead developer.
+A team of more than 200 at Asobo mainly worked to update the game's client to accommodate its new features, while Xbox worked with more than 30 external partners on various aspects of the simulator.

 The game was released on November 19, 2024, on Xbox Series X/S and Windows.
-During the State of Play on September 24, 2025, it was revealed that the game will be released on PlayStation 5 on December 8, 2025.
+During State of Play on September 24, 2025, Microsoft announced that the game would be released on PlayStation 5 on December 8, 2025, making it the first entry in the series to be released on a Sony console.
+PlayStation VR2 support was later added as part of Sim Update 5 in April 2026.